-Presence of independent directors on the Board of Directors ensures its well balanced composition in the context of equal opportunities for all groups of shareholders to exercise their rights and promote their interests.
+Well balanced presence of independent Directors on the Board ensures equal opportunities for all groups of shareholders to exercise their rights and promote their interests.

 Effective corporate governance calls for an open dialogue between the Board of Directors and the executive bodies of the Company.
 To this end the General Director of PJSC IDGC of the North-West presents quarterly progress reports about the Company's activities to the Board of Directors, including reports on implementation of decisions made by the Board.
-The Board of Directors sets up necessary instruments of and exercises control over the actions of the Company's Management Board, including monitoring and assessment of its activity.
+The Board of Directors set up necessary instruments of and exercise control over the actions of the Company's Management Board, including monitoring and assessment of its activity.